xncHung/retrofit-assistant-doc/README.md

 # Api manager tool window

 ![apitree.gif](./screenshots/apitree.gif)
-This window summarizes all the APIS in the project, and displays them in a tree with their URLs, and you can directly enter interface keywords in the window to quickly locate and navigate to the interface.
+This window summarizes all the APIs in the project, and displays them in a tree with their URLs, and you can directly enter interface keywords in the window to quickly locate and navigate to the interface.

 # Code inspection and quick fix